exAspArk/bemi/README.md

 #### Workflow definition

-Workflows declaratively describe actions that can be executed
+Workflows declaratively describe steps that can be executed

 * Asynchronously